Coastal carpet python, Morelia spilota mcdowelli

 How do I decorate a Coastal carpet python’s vivarium?

-Being a mostly arboreal species, a number of perches should be provided in the form of robust branches.
+Being a mostly arboreal species, a number of perches should be provided in the form of robust branches and vines.
 Although Carpet pythons are slender-bodied snakes, the Coastal carpet python is still quite a large snake, so any branches should be chosen and mounted in a way that they can support the full weight of the snake safely.
 It is also important to provide plenty of cover in the canopy of the enclosure, which can be done in the form of live or artificial plants.

 Despite spending the majority of their time in the enclosure canopy, Coastal carpet pythons should still be provided with a couple of hiding caves on the cool forest floor area to allow them a safe space down low and away from the heat source.
 A large water dish, large enough for the snake to soak in is also important as not only will this provide the snake with hydration but will help them loosen up during the shed cycle.

 Coastal carpet pythons are carnivorous and will feed on a diet solely made up of frozen-thawed foods.
 The main portion of their diet should be made up of rodents, with protein-rich frozen rats being a better staple option than frozen mice.
 In nature, Carpet pythons can often be seen basking high up in the canopy, where they may snatch a passing bird from the air, so the occasional frozen chick or frozen quail will also be appreciated by them whilst helping to provide variety to their diet.